Palenville’s pagans lose religious tax exemption case

 The judge wrote that the property’s temple area, where regular rituals were held, made up only a small part of the entire parcel.
 He wrote that the rest of the 12-room former inn is used as living quarters for the religion’s members, only three of whom live there full-time.

-Platkin also dismissed the Matreum's argument that it deserved a tax exemption on non-religious rounds because it offers free emergency housing to women and transgendered women.
+Platkin also dismissed the Matreum's argument that it deserved a tax exemption on non-religious grounds because it offers free emergency housing to women and transgendered women.
 The house's use as an emergency shelter is too "limited and infrequent" to qualify on charitable grounds, the judge wrote.

 Platine's charitable activities have been ongoing and extensive, Platine tells the Watershed Post.
 The Maetreum helped one woman win political asylum from Nepal and has given her free housing for six months, she wrote.
 Two others also receive free housing from the group.